Uterus

 Board review style question #2

-Which of the following features is required for a diagnosis of endometrial hyperplasia?
+Which of the following features is one of the requirements of a diagnosis of endometrial hyperplasia?

 1. Crowded glands with minimal residual intervening stroma